 - Leads – number of conversions; depending on the conversion goal you set, this may be filling out a form or clicking a button.

-- CR (conversion rate) – a value that indicates what percentage of users converted.
+- Conversion rate – a value that indicates what percentage of users converted.

-After completing the test and restarting it on the same landing page, the statistics for every variant resets.
+After completing the test and restarting it on the same landing page, the statistics for every variant reset.

 Track micro conversion

 EventTracker is our built-in tracking feature that will provide you with information about all events on your landing pages.

 EventTracker allows you to track user interactions, such as button clicks and scroll depths, to gain precise insights.
 This data can then be analyzed to optimize and enhance your landing pages.